 Council assists community-based work experience programs.
-The terms and conditions of your work experience with Council are set out in this sub-clause.
+The terms and conditions of work experience with Council are set out in this sub-clause.

 - 21.6.1 Council is committed to assisting community-based work experience programs.
-Council will not use work experience participants for routine, or similar activities as a substitute for paid employment. - 21.6.2 Insurance for Work-Related Injury and Illness - 21.6.2.1 It is Council's responsibility to ensure that work experience participants are adequately insured against workplace injury and illness.
-Insurance should include cover against workplace injury and illness.
-Normally the placement agency carries insurance for work experience participants and Council should ensure that the agreement is signed and a copy of the agency's certificate of currency for public liability insurance for a minimum of \$10 million and noting Council's interest should be sighted prior to any work experience commencing.
+Council will not use work experience participants for routine or similar activities as a substitute for paid employment. - 21.6.2 Insurance for Work-Related Injury and Illness

+21.6.2.1 Work experience participants are required to be adequately insured against workplace injury and illness.
+Normally the placement agency carries insurance for work experience participants and Council should ensure that the agreement is signed and a copy of the agency's certificate of currency for public liability insurance minimum of \$20 million and noting Council's interest and/or personal accident insurance should be sighted prior to any work experience commencing.
+Insurance provided must include cover against workplace injury and illness.

-21.6.2.2 However, where a placement agency is not involved, work experience participants should sign a similar agreement and will be covered under Council's personal accident policy.
+21.6.2.2 Where a placement agency is not involved, work experience participants should sign a similar agreement and will be covered under Council's personal accident policy.